oscimp/oscimpDigital/doc/tutorials/redpitaya/2-PL/README.md

 Handling ADC, DAC and the associated clocking circuitry is managed by a single processing block:
 <span>redpitaya\_converters</span>.
 This block is designed to handle the
-legacy 14-bit Redpitaya as well as the newer 16-bit Redpitaya.
+legacy 14-bit Redpitaya as well as the 16-bit Redpitaya.
 Add it to the design using Ctrl+i.
+Then double click on the IP and **check that the ADC bus size matches your Redpitaya** (14 for Redpitaya14 and 16 for redpitaya16)

 Since this design will not allow communicating with the PS, some blocks that will be used later are not added, such as the <span>*axi